-- 7. Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
+- Pass drug screening tests as required by agency's policies and procedures; - Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
 Psychiatrists, APRNs/CNSs/PAs, RNs and LPNs are exempt from this training.
-(See Appendix D); - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service.
-(See Appendix D); - 9.
-Complete a nationally recognized crisis intervention training; - 10.
-The assessment of risk, mental status and medical stability must be completed by an LMHP with experience regarding this specialized mental health service, practicing within the scope of their professional license; and - 11.
-This assessment is billed separately by the LMHP using (CPT) codes.
+(See Appendix D.); - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service.
+(See Appendix D.); - Complete a nationally recognized crisis intervention training; - The assessment of risk, mental status and medical stability must be completed by an LMHP with experience regarding this specialized mental health service, practicing within the scope of their professional license; and - This assessment is billed separately by the LMHP using (CPT) codes.